weecology/lab-manual/content/en/computers-and-programming/tensorflow-and-jupyter-on-hipergator.md

+---
+title: "Using tensorflow and Jupyter on HiPerGator"
+linkTitle: "HiPerGator - Tensorflor & Jupyter"
+---

 # Starting a tensorflow session using the hipergator's GPU

 You can open an interactive session on the hipergator using the dedicated gpu purchased.
 To do so, follow these steps: